Ericsson soars to victory in inaugural Music City Grand Prix

 Better safe than sorry, dive teams and boats were on standby in case of emergency.

-Havoc was contained to the asphalt streets.
+The chaos was contained to the asphalt streets.

 Team Penske drivers brought the race to a halt only a few laps later from Ericsson when Will Power dipped inside Simon Pagenaud and drove his teammate into the wall.
 That led to a massive 10-race pileup and the red flag was out for roughly 20 minutes.

-There were nine cautions in the race.
+There were nine cautions and two red flags in the race.

+“There was no flow to the race.
+It was like we had six races,” Dixon said.

 POINTS STANDINGS

-Alex Palou holds a 42-point lead in the standings over Dixon.
+Palou holds a 42-point lead in the standings over Dixon.

 JIMMIE’S DAY